Blue Flame: Design and construction

-Blue Flame's engine is a regeneratively cooled variable thrust liquid-propellent engine.
+Blue Flame's engine is a regeneratively cooled variable-thrust liquid-propellant engine.
 It can operate on either a single- or dual-propellant basis.
 In operation, it permits natural gas use as a liquid, gas, or both with a two-stage combustion start.
 The oxidizer flow is established first, then LNG enters a heat exchanger where it vaporizes and is brought to combustion temperature.
 The gas is then injected into the combustion chamber with the oxygen provided by the hydrogen peroxide.
 A stable flame front is established and the remaining liquified natural gas (LNG) is injected to bring the engine to full power.

 Nominal engine running time was 20 seconds at full thrust of 22,500 lbf, the equivalent of 58,000 hp.
 Keller stated the Goodyear Tire Company restricted their top speed to 700 mi/h.
 Reaction Dynamics subsequently modified the LNG flow in the two-stage injector system to almost halve the maximum thrust.
 The actual thrust during the record runs was between 13,000 lbf [equivalent of 35,000 hp] and 15,000 lbf.
 Blue Flame's record runs involved accelerating continuously to the mile midpoint, then coasting through the mile.
 The peak speed, approximately 650 mi/h, was reached at that point and then the vehicle decelerated the rest of the way.
 The kilometer speed trap was biased towards one end of the mile, resulting in the 8 mi/h higher speed.

 Blue Flame uses an aluminum semi-monocoque with welded tubular structure in the nose section and an aluminum "skin."
 The vehicle is 37 ft 4.6 in long, 8 ft 1.5 in high to the top of the tail fin, and 7 ft 8 in wide, with a wheelbase of 306 in.
 It has an empty weight of 4,000 lbs and is approximately 6,600 lbs fully fueled and loaded.
-Goodyear Tire and Rubber Co. designed 8:00-25 tires for the vehicle, with an outside diameter of 34.8 in and smooth tread surface to help prevent heat buildup, filled with nitrogen gas at 350 psi.
+Goodyear designed 8:00-25 tires for the vehicle, with an outside diameter of 34.8 in and smooth tread surface to help prevent heat buildup, filled with nitrogen gas at 350 psi.